 However, it does allow for some very limited activity from 29 March and sets out a provisional road map of when fuller activities might be able to return.

-DCMS updated their Performing Arts Guidance on 15 March and again on 31 March.
+DCMS updated their Performing Arts Guidance.
 This focuses on what groups can do currently and unfortunately does not cover what will be possible as we move along the road map and out of lockdown.
 It does have some specific guidance for non-professionals once they can return (see COVID secure rehearsals below).

 What can my group do?